MaloLebrin/pinia-entity-store/README.md

 ## How to use It ?

 🔴 At the moment the package is not released yet, because it is still young.
-It has no published release.
+It has no published release on github.
 You can obviously make changes to contribute to the projects in order to advance the roadmap

 ✅ However the features of Pinia Entity Store can be used without concern.
 They are tested and already used in some projects